leminhtuan2015/Today-I-Learn/cloud_computing /amazon/amazon_ec2.md

 * You must specify an AMI when you launch an instance.
 * You can launch multiple instances from a single AMI when you need multiple instances with the same configuration.
 * Amazon provide default many AMI for use select when create the Amazon EC2
+* You can make you own AMI from EC2 instance (this the same you make file `.GHO` from windown and then can install on other EC@ Instance)

 ### Upgrade EC2